mattpitkin/lintegrate/README.md

 ```
 sudo python setup.py install
 ```
-for a system-wide install (add `--user` and remove `sudo` if just wanting to install for a single user).
+for a system-wide install (add `--user` and remove `sudo` if just wanting to install for a single user, and using `--prefix=INSTALLPATH` if wanting to specify this install location).

 ## Python